strapi/community-content/README.md

 > **Note**:
 >
 > **You can use ChatGPT or other genAI tool to write outline but not the actual article.
-Authors will be banned from the program if we detect AI content**.
+Authors will be banned from the program if we detect AI content**.**

 >  **Before you apply to the program or start writing your first draft, you must read [Strapi Article Submission Guidelines](https://github.com/strapi/community-content/blob/master/tutorials/GUIDELINES.md) thoroughly.**

+> **As at now, you can only have two articles in the publication queue, either "in progress" or "in review".**

 ## Help us Improve our Content